rscherrer/simarray/README.md

 * `update_value.py`: a routine to change the value of a given parameter in a parameter file
 * `param1.txt`, `param2.txt`, `param3.txt`: example lists of parameter values for each parameter of interest
 * `parameters.txt`: the template parameter file for the simulation program
+* `dispatch_files.sh`: additional script to copy files into all subdirectories

 ## About